Hines Pine Mill House

 Thank you for visiting!
 We are family-operated bed and breakfast set in the historic lumber mill office building of the Edward Hines Lumber Company.
-We provide lodging and events to visitors and our community; we currently offer four unique guest rooms and event and meeting spaces.
+We currently offer four unique guest rooms and event and meeting spaces.
+Throughout the inn, you'll find museum quality relics from days gone by.
 You'll take a step back in time when you stay with us, and we hope you'll enjoy our slice of eastern Oregon as much as we do!

 We look forward to meeting you!